Graduate students may find additional sources of funding via external sources, such as the opportunities listed below.

 ASCO Numatics, a division of Emerson, is the world's leading manufacturer of comprehensive fluid automation solutions, flow control, and pneumatics is offering its engineering college scholarship program aimed at rewarding exceptional undergraduate and graduate students pursuing careers in manufacturing and processing engineering.
-ASCO Numatics will award two, $5,000 scholarships to U.S. engineering students who are pursuing careers in industrial automation-related disciplines.
-Additionally, ASCO Numatics will make $1,000 grants to the engineering departments of the colleges in which the winners are enrolled.
+ASCO Numatics will scholarships to U.S. engineering students who are pursuing careers in industrial automation-related disciplines.
 The scholarships are merit-based and will be awarded on the candidates' potential for leadership and for making a significant contribution to the engineering, instrumentation, systems, and automation professions, particularly as they relate to the application of fluid control and fluid power technologies.
 Scholarship recipients may be eligible for an ASCO Numatics internship.

-The Dan David Prive will award 10 scholarships to outstanding doctoral students and postdoctoral researchers.
-Each scholarship awarded will be for $15,000.
+The Dan David Prize will award 10 scholarships to outstanding doctoral students and postdoctoral researchers.
 Advanced doctoral and postdoctoral students of excellent achievement and promise studying history and memory; combating memory loss; or artificial intelligence are invited to apply for the Dan David Prize Scholarships.

-Fellows will receive a $35,000 yearly stipend for living expenses, $10,500 per year for tuition and fees and a $5,000 research stipend supplement for research materials and travel expenses.
+Fellows will receive a yearly stipend for living expenses, money for tuition and fees and a research stipend supplement for research materials and travel expenses.
 Fellows will be required to attend the annual DOE SCGF Research Conference to be held each summer at a DOE national laboratory.
 Travel expenses and accommodations to the Conference will be provided by the DOE SCGF program.